 What do I need to get a loan?

-To apply for a loan, you’ll need to undergo a credit check and meet certain requirements.
-These can vary from lender to lender but, generally, you’ll need to:
+To apply for a loan, you need to meet certain requirements.
+This can vary from lender to lender, but generally, you’ll need to: